 Got questions?
-Let see if we can tackle them before you get to cooking.
+Let's see if we can tackle them before you start cooking.

-What temperature do turkey meatballs need to cook to?
 A google search says 165.
 I always just make sure there isn't any pink in the middle before serving by cutting in to one.
 And you can always check with a thermometer to be 100% sure.

-Can I use extra lean ground turkey?
 I wouldn't suggest it.
-They are dryer and absorb a ton more liquid.
+Extra lean ground turkey is dryer and absorbs a lot more liquid.
 I've made them with extra lean a few times and always regret it.
 Just get the regular, lean ground turkey.